dask/dask/docs/source/delayed-collections.rst

    dd.compute(writes)

-Data science is often complex, ``dask.imperative`` provides a release valve for users to manage this complexity on their own, and solve the last mile problem for custom formats and complex situations.
+Data science is often complex, ``dask.delayed`` provides a release valve for users to manage this complexity on their own, and solve the last mile problem for custom formats and complex situations.